RURAL ECONOMY, AGRONOMY - BOTANY

 Learning outcomes of the course unit

-The student will acquire a basic knowledge of economics and a specific knowledge of the economics of zootechnical production, agri-food economics, agronomy and botany.
+The student will acquire a basic knowledge of economics and specific knowledge of the economics of zootechnical production, agri-food economics and agronomy.

 Course contents summary

-National and European livestock situation.
+The livestock under the national and European level.
 Fundamentals of economic theory.
 Market for agricultural products.
-The farm and the enterprice.
+The company and the company.
 The economic balance of the farm.
 Economics of production.
 The organization of producers.
 Tax reform in agriculture.
 The sources of statistical information in agriculture.
 Consumer, business and market.
 Components of the food system.
-Transformation in agriculture.
-Agri-food industry.
-Reorganization of the distribution system.
 Public intervention.
 EU policies for agriculture, rural development, food security and the environment.

 The agricultural techniques: tillage, fertilization, fertilization laws.